wei-ann-Github/Stanford_CS231n_CNN/assignment2/README.md

 This assignment consists of 5 exercises:

-Exercise on implementing a fully connected network of any length:
+**Exercise on implementing a fully connected network of any length**:
 * Implemented the forward pass of an L layer deep nueral network.
 * Implemented the backward pass of an L layer deep nueral network.